brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 disqus: true
 ---

-Sometimes forms in Angular can be a pain, and I have been struggling with them since the beta phases of Angular2.
+Sometimes forms in Angular can be a pain, and some of us have been struggling with them since the beta phases of Angular2.
-First there was the template driven forms approach which still exists, and then later on the Angular core team introduced Reactive forms.
-The community sold Reactive forms as a best practice and they basically told us to stay away from template driven forms.
+First there was only the template driven forms approach, and then later on the Angular core team introduced Reactive forms.
+Both solutions still exist today, but the community sold Reactive forms as a best practice and they basically told us to stay away from template driven forms.
-The reason was:
+The reasoning behind this was:
-- It's easier to unit-test.
+- Reactive forms are easier to unit-test.
 - Less chance of 2-way databinding on models directly.
 - Reactive api's like `valueChanges` and `statusChanges` returned observables for us.
 - Validation was supposed to be better, but there is some debate around that topic.